Learn about information barriers

 - Finance personnel working on confidential company information shouldn't communicate or share files with certain groups within their organization

-- An internal team with trade secret material shouldn't call or chat online with people in certain groups within their organization
+- An internal team with trade secret material shouldn't call or chat online with users in certain groups within their organization

 - A research team should only call or chat online with a product development team